Azure/AzureMonitorStarterPacks/README.md

 - Minimize the initial ramp up required for customers, in multiple aspects of the Azure technologies to deploy basic monitoring.

-- Minimize the need for the Customer tto determine the minimal monitoring items for a certain type of workload
+- Minimize the need for the Customer to determine the minimal monitoring items for a certain type of workload

-- Provide best practices out of the box on items that need monitoring for different workloads
+- Provide best practices out of the box on items that need monitoring for different workloads.
+The Monitoring Packs work closely wit the Azure Monitor Baseline Alerts [AMBA](http://aka.ms/amba) and the Azure Monitor teams to provide an comprehensive and aligned monitoring solution.

 - Create a framework for collaboration that will make it easy to add new monitored technologies.